Documentation

 gene page tabs

 • The figure in the center shows the gene page when it is loaded.
-The gene name is displayed on the left. he species that the data is collected from is displayed on the GRNSight.
-Presently, the gene page pulls data from the Uniprot, NCBI Gene, Ensembl, JASPAR, and Saccharomyces Geneome databases.
+The gene name is displayed at top left.
+The species that the data is collected from is displayed at top right.
+Currently, this feature is limited to genes from Saccharomyces cerevisiae.
+The gene page pulls data from the UniProt, NCBI Gene, Ensembl, JASPAR, and the Saccharomyces Genome Database (SGD).
+Note, there is a known bug in GRNsight v7 where data from UniProt, Ensembl, JASPAR, SGD, and Gene Ontology are not displaying due to changes in the syntax in the API calls.

 • The figure on the right displays that after clicking on a button corresponding to a certain section, the page is directed to that section and displays information about the specified information about the gene in the species.
-In this instance, a sequence logo, frequency matrix, and a list of gene ontology values are displayed.
+In this instance, a sequence logo and frequency matrix from the JASPAR database, and a list of Gene Ontology terms are displayed.

 • To export your data to SIF format, select the menu option Export > Export Data > To Unweighted SIF or File > Export Data > To Weighted SIF.
 A dialog box will open for you to Save your file.
 Clicking the Cancel button will return you to the GRNsight web page.

-• When an unweighted network is loaded, exporting to an unweighted SIF file will be the only option available.
+• When an unweighted GRN or PPI network is loaded, exporting to an unweighted SIF file will be the only option available.

-• When a weighted network is loaded, you have the option to export to an unweighted or weighted SIF file.
+• When a weighted GRN is displayed, you have the option to export to an unweighted or weighted SIF file.
 The difference between the unweighted and weighted SIF file is described below.

 • While there are several valid ways that a SIF file can be formatted for import into GRNsight (Section 1b-i.c), GRNsight follows a particular convention when exporting to SIF.